Cobra Kai season 2

-The second season of Cobra Kai, stylized as COBRA KAII, was released on YouTube Premium on April 24, 2019, and consisted of 10 episodes.
+The second season of Cobra Kai, stylized as Cobra Ka, was released on YouTube Premium on April 24, 2019, and consisted of 10 episodes.
 The series is a direct sequel to the original four films in The Karate Kid franchise, focusing on the characters of Daniel LaRusso and Johnny Lawrence over 30 years after the original film.
 This is the final season to be originally released on YouTube's streaming service as Netflix would acquire the streaming rights to Cobra Kai following YouTube's decision not to renew the series past a third season.

+Picking up immediately where the previous season left off, the season follows Johnny after his victory at the All-Valley as his success with Cobra Kai is juxtaposed against two new threats: a new karate dojo started by Daniel known as Miyagi-Do, as well as the return of Cobra Kai founder John Kreese.

 The season had nine starring roles, six of which returned from the first season and the other three consisting of previously recurring and guest cast members, Jacob Bertrand, Gianni DeCenzo, and Martin Kove, all of whom received promotions.
 Leo Birenberg and Zach Robinson composed a soundtrack album to accompany the season.
 The season received generally positive reviews from critics, although they deemed it to be inferior to the first season.
 The season also received multiple awards and nominations including an Emmy award, and achieved record setting viewing figures.